-- To access campus facilities on August 2, an unvaccinated student must have tested on July 30 and received a negative result. - To attend 1L Orientation on August 10, an unvaccinated student must have tested on August 6 and received a negative result. - Unvaccinated 1L students will also need to test on August 10 (at Orientation) and receive a negative test to continue attending First Week classes starting on August 11. - Once an unvaccinated student starts in-person classes, the first test negative test result must be on file.
+- To attend 1L Orientation on August 10, an unvaccinated student must have tested on August 6 and received a negative result. - Unvaccinated 1L students will also need to test on August 10 (at Orientation) and receive a negative test to continue attending First Week classes starting on August 11. - Once an unvaccinated student starts in-person classes, the first test negative test result must be on file.
 So, if an unvaccinated student is starting classes on August 18, the student must test on August 13 and August 17, and then every Friday and Tuesday thereafter. - An unvaccinated student who applies for and is approved for a semester-long remote option must test and receive a negative result before entering campus facilities for any purpose, such as working in the library.